 - a) The Town Drainage Superintendent or Consulting Engineer shall have authority to carry out minor changes to the work where such changes do not lessen the efficiency of the work. - b) The Contractor shall satisfy itself as to the exact location, nature and extent of any existing structure, utility or other object which it may encounter during the course of the work.
-The Contractor shall indemnify and save harmless the Town of Essex, County of Essex and the Consulting Engineer and their representatives for any damages which it may cause or sustain during the progress of the work.
-It shall not hold the Town of Essex, County of Essex or the Consulting Engineer liable for any legal action arising out of any claims brought about by such damage caused by it. - c) The Contractor shall provide a sufficient number of layout stakes and grade points so that the Drainage Superintendent and Consulting Engineer can review same and check that the work will generally conform to the design and project intent. - d) The Contractor will be responsible for any damage caused by it to any portion of the County road system, especially to the travelled portion.
+The Contractor shall indemnify and save harmless the Town of Essex, the County of Essex and the Consulting Engineer and their representatives for any damages which it may cause or sustain during the progress of the work.
+It shall not hold the Town of Essex, County of Essex, or the Consulting Engineer liable for any legal action arising out of any claims brought about by such damage caused by it. - c) The Contractor shall provide a sufficient number of layout stakes and grade points so that the Drainage Superintendent and Consulting Engineer can review same and check that the work will generally conform to the design and project intent. - d) The Contractor will be responsible for any damage caused by it to any portion of the Municipal road system, especially to the travelled portion.
 When excavation work is being carried out and the excavation equipment is placed on the travelled portion of the road, the travelled portion shall be protected by having the excavation equipment placed on satisfactory timber planks or timber pads.
-If any part of the travelled portion of the road is damaged by the Contractor, the Town shall have the right to have the necessary repair work done by its'

-Specifications - Shepley Drain Replacement Bridge for Gorski Land Holdings Inc. Town of Essex - REI2020D012 employees or the County and the cost of all labour and materials used to carry out the repair work shall be deducted from the Contractor's contract and credited to the Town.
+If any part of the travelled portion of the road is damaged by the Contractor, the Municipality shall have the right to have the necessary repair work done by its' employees and the cost of all labour and materials used to carry out the repair work shall be deducted from the Contractor's contract and credited to the Municipality.
 The Contractor, upon completing the works, shall clean all debris and junk, etcetera, from the roadside of the drain, and leave the site in a neat and workmanlike manner.
 The Contractor shall be responsible for keeping all public roadways utilized for hauling materials free and clear of mud and debris.